AngCamp/CampbellMurphy2024/README.md

     cd SWR_Neuropixels_Detector
     ```

-4. Ensure the config file, `united_detector_config.yaml`, is set correctly, including the number of cores (`pool_size`) your machine can handle.
+4. Ensure the config file, `united_detector_config.yaml`, is set correctly, including the number of cores (`pool_sizes`) your machine can handle for each dataset.

 5. Run the pipeline script.
-Use flags to specify which stages to run (this will be implemented in a later step):
+The script automatically activates the appropriate conda environment for each dataset:
     ```bash
-    ./run_pipeline.sh # Add flags like -p -f -g as needed later
+    # Run all datasets
+    ./run_pipeline.sh

+    # Run specific dataset(s)
+    ./run_pipeline.sh subset ibl
+    ./run_pipeline.sh subset ibl,abi_visual_behaviour

+    # Run with additional options
+    ./run_pipeline.sh subset ibl --save-lfp --overwrite-existing
     ```

-6. Use ctrl+b, d to exit the tmux session without killing it.
-It is recomended to check htop to ensure the server is behaving appropriately.
+6. Use `ctrl+b, d` to exit the tmux session without killing it.
+It is recommended to check `htop` to ensure the server is behaving appropriately.

 Note:  We have also created scripts for running the pipelines on slurm for shared computing clusters.
 (Will be provided)